zhuzhengming/IL2206_lab2/code/document/Note.md

    Functions:

-   - OSmemCreate()  创建固定大小blocks的储存空间
+   - OSmemCreate()
-   - OSmemGet()  获得固定大小blocks的储存空间
+   - OSmemGet()
-   - OSMemPut()  释放固定大小blocks的储存空间
+   - OSMemPut()
-   - OSMemQuery()  获得储存空间的信息
+   - OSMemQuery()

    Advantages:

-   - 时间固定而malloc和free操作时间不确定。
-   - 可以获得固定大小相邻的内存块
-   - 返回超时
-   - 避免内存泄漏，分割
+   - faster and with predictable time cost.
+   - can obtain fixed size adjacent memory blocks.
+   - Avoid memory leaks because of fixed size memory block.

 3. The function OSQPend returns a pointer void*.

    (a) What is a void*-pointer and how can it be used?

-   - 指向一个接收数据的数据类型的地址，将其传入函数可以改变该地址的值。
+   - point to the address with received data, we can transfer the data type we want by a pointer with specific data type.

    (b) How can you regenerate the message that has been send using the void*-pointer.